Awatere River

 The Awatere River is a large river flowing through Marlborough, New Zealand.
-Flowing along the trace of the active Awatere Fault, it runs northeast through a straight valley to the west of the Inland Kaikoura mountains.
+Flowing along the trace of the active Awatere Fault, it runs northeast through a straight valley to the west of the Inland Kaikōura mountains.
 This valley is parallel with that of the Waiau Toa / Clarence River, 20 km to the south.

 It flows for 110 km from its source in the mountainous interior to reach Cook Strait close to the town of Seddon.

-The New Zealand Ministry for Culture and Heritage gives a translation of "swift river" for Awatere.
+The New Zealand Ministry for Culture and Heritage gives a translation of "swift river" for Awatere in Māori.